+YEAR FIRST

+BECAME

-NAME POSITION AGE YEAR FIRST BECAME A DIRECTOR
+NAME POSITION AGE A DIRECTOR

-J. Hyatt Brown Chairman of the Board 73 1993
+J. Hyatt Brown Chairman of the Board, acting President and Chief Executive Officer 7 74 1993

-Samuel P. Bell, III Director 71 1993
+Samuel P. Bell, III Director 7 72 1993

-Hugh M. Brown Director 75 2004
+Hugh M. Brown Director 7 76 2004

-J. Powell Brown Chief Executive Officer, President and Director 43 2007
+J. Powell Brown Director; President and Chief Executive Officer 4 14 2007

-Bradley Currey, Jr. Director 80 1995
+Bradley Currey, Jr. Director 8 31 1995

-Theodore J. Hoepner Director 69 1994
+Theodore J. Hoepner Director 7 70 1994

-Toni Jennings Director 61 2007
+Toni Jennings Director 6 52 2007

 Timothy R.M.
-Main Director 45 2010
+Main Director 4 16 2010

-Wendell S. Reilly Director 53 2007
+Wendell S. Reilly Director 5 54 2007

-John R. Riedman Director 82 2001
+John R. Riedman Director 8 33 2001

-Chilton D. Varner Director 68 2004
+Chilton D. Varner Director 6 59 2004

-C. Roy Bridges Regional President 61
+C. Roy Bridges Regional President 6 52 -

-Linda S. Downs Regional President 61
+Linda S. Downs Regional President 6 52 -

-Charles H. Lydecker Regional President 47
+Charles H. Lydecker Regional President 4 48 -

-J. Scott Penny Regional President and Chief Acquisitions Officer 44
+J. Scott Penny Regional President and Chief Acquisitions Officer 4 45 -

+Anthony T. Strianese Regional President 5 50 -

-Sam R. Boone, Jr. Regional Executive Vice President 57
+Sam R. Boone, Jr. Regional Executive Vice President 5 58 -

-Kenneth R. Masters Regional Executive Vice President 57
+Kenneth R. Masters Regional Executive Vice President 5 58 -

-Michael J. Riordan Regional Executive Vice President 62

-Anthony T. Strianese Regional Executive Vice President 49
+Chris L. Walker Regional Executive Vice President 5 54

-Cory T. Walker Senior Vice President, Treasurer and Chief Financial Officer 53
+Cory T. Walker Senior Vice President, Treasurer and Chief Financial Officer 5 54 -

-Robert W. Lloyd Vice President and General Counsel 46
+Robert W. Lloyd Vice President and General Counsel 4 17

-Laurel L. Grammig Vice President, Secretary and Chief Corporate Counsel 52
+Laurel L. Grammig Vice President, Secretary and Chief Corporate Counsel 5 53 -

-Thomas M. Donegan, Jr. Vice President, Assistant Secretary and Chief Acquisitions Counsel 40

-Richard A. Freebourn, Sr. Vice President, Internal Operations 63
+Richard A. Freebourn, Sr. Vice President - Internal Operations 6 54

+Ms Jennings previously served (on our Board of Directors from 1999 until April 2003

-st Ms. Jennings previously served on our Board of Directors from 1999 until April 2003.
+Ms. Jennings previously served on our Board of Directors from 1999 until April 2003.

 J. Hyatt Brown.
-Mr. Brown has been our Chairman of the Board of Directors since 1994.
-Mr. Brown was our Chief Executive Officer from 1993 to July 1, 2009 and our President from 1993 to December 2002, and served as President and Chief Executive Officer of our predecessor corporation from 1961 to 1993.
+Mr. Brown has been our Chairman of the Board of Directors since 1994, and is currently serving as acting President and Chief Executive Officer during the temporary leave of absence of J. Powell Brown, our President and Chief Executive Officer, for health reasons.
+Mr. Hyatt Brown was our Chief Executive Officer from 1993 to July 1, 2009 and our President from 1993 to December 2002, and served as President and Chief Executive Officer of our predecessor corporation from 1961 to 1993.
 He was a member of the Florida House of Representatives from 1972 to 1980, and Speaker of the House from 1978 to 1980.
 Mr. Brown serves on the Board of Directors of International Speedway Corporation, Next Era Energy, Inc., and Verisk Analytics, Inc. (formerly Insurance Services Office), each a publicly-held company.
-Until January 2010, he served on the Board of Rock-Tenn Company, until April 2008, he served on the Board of SunTrust Banks, Inc. ("SunTrust"), and until December 2006, he served on the Board of BellSouth Corporation, each a publicly-held company.
+Until January 2010, he served on the Board of RockTenn Company, until April 2008, he served on the Board of SunTrust Banks, Inc. ("SunTrust"), and until December 2006, he served on the Board of BellSouth Corporation, each a publicly-held company.
 Mr. Brown is currently a member of the Board of Trustees of Stetson University, of which he is a past Chairman, and the Florida Council of 100.
 Mr. Brown served as Chairman of the Council of Insurance Agents & Brokers from 2004 to 2005 and is a past Vice Chairman of the Florida Residential Property and Casualty Joint Underwriting Association.
 One of Mr. Brown's sons, J. Powell Brown, is employed by us as President and, since July 1, 2009, Chief Executive Officer, and has served as a director since October 2007.
-Mr. Brown's extensive business and industry experience, knowledge of our company, service on boards of other publicly-traded companies and proven leadership ability are just a few of the attributes that make him uniquely qualified to serve and Chair our Board.
+Mr. Brown's extensive business and industry experience, knowledge of our company, service on boards of other publicly-traded companies and proven leadership ability are just a few of the attributes that make him uniquely qualified to serve on, and chair, our Board.